mercedesb/Notes/BootcampMentorshipMeetup.md

   - would like 2 hours in the space
   - food/drink would be appreciated
   - 10 minutes to talk about your company (if you want)
+  - partner with other meetups? (don't want to step on their toes)

   ## Accountability
   - RSVP